 - Four marketed wavelengths

-- Fourth wavelength adds limited practical gain for hair removal
+- The fourth wavelength gives limited practical benefit in routine hair removal

 - Heavier handpieces and no precision tips